department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 - *(RECORD: back to review screen / zip code entry screen / ________________)*

 ### Task 8: [Change year]
 Suppose that you’re in the process of appealing a health care claim from 2021, and you want to see the income limits from that year.
 What could you do?
+Again, please tell me where you want to click before doing it.
 - *(RECORD: click on "past income limits" / _________________________________)*

 - *(RECORD all comments and anything confusing re the interactions on each screen of the prototype:)*